FifthWye/Dev-notes/README.md

 ## Desktop

 ### Node.js
-If you have such an error, I bet you have 12 version of Node.js.
-Try install v 10 or erlier versions :
+If you have such an error, the problem is in pareser from newer versions of node js  Try install v 10 or erlier versions :
 ```
 Error: Parse Error: Invalid header value char
     at TLSSocket.socketOnData (_http_client.js:476:22)